 The official red and white colors of Dickinson College emerged from the societies' symbols.
 Belles Lettres adopted a red rose, while Union Philosophical chose a white rose.
-Today, both societies remain active on campus in addition to 130 clubs and organizations that have emerged during Dickinson's 225 years of history.
+Today, both societies remain active on campus in addition to 130 clubs and organizations that have emerged during Dickinson's more than two centuries of history.

 Honor societies are an important part of the Dickinson experience for some of our most engaged students.
 The college boasts a connection to prestigious national honors organizations such as Phi Beta Kappa, but also features its own societies including Raven's Claw, founded in 1896 for senior men, Scroll and Key, a local society recognizing service, leadership and personal character, and Wheel and Chain, an organization honoring senior women.
 Members are tapped each spring through special ceremonies.

 John Dickinson, the college's namesake, shed his family's aristocratic past by refusing to have a coat of arms in America.
 He extracted only one of its icons as a symbol-a lion.
 A priceless piece of the college's history, the lion, in the form of a marble sculpture, traveled everywhere with John Dickinson and was probably present while he drafted the Articles of Confederation.

 Today, the lion has watched over several classes of graduating Dickinsonians at Commencement and often appears at the college's signing in ceremony.